 Core Advertising - Core advertising is comprised of sales to local and national businesses.
 The advertising includes a combination of broadcast spots as well as digital and connected TV advertising.
 Pricing of advertising time is based on audience size and share, the demographic of our audiences and the demand for our limited inventory of commercial time.
 Local advertising time is sold by each station's local sales staff who call upon advertising agencies and local businesses.
 National advertising time is generally sold by calling upon advertising agencies.
-Digital revenues are primarily generated from the sale of advertising to local and national customers on our local television websites, smartphone apps, tablet apps and other platforms.
+Digital revenues are primarily generated from the sale of advertising to local and national customers on our business websites, tablet and mobile products, over-the-top apps and other platforms.